-- 3. Push the ignition key inward. - 4.
-Turn the ignition key to the LOCK position, and remove the key.
+3. Push the ignition key inward.

+4. Turn the ignition key to the LOCK position, and remove the key.

-- Before exiting a vehicle, always apply the parking brake, shift the transmission into PARK, and remove the key fob from the ignition.
+- Before exiting a vehicle, always apply the parking brake, shift the transmission into PARK, and remove the Key Fob from the ignition.
 When leaving the vehicle, always lock your vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle. - Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Children should be warned not to touch the parking brake, brake pedal or the shift lever. - Do not leave the key fob in or near the vehicle, and do not leave the ignition in the ACC or ON/RUN position.
-A child could operate power windows, other controls, or move the vehicle.
+Children should be warned not to touch the parking brake, brake pedal or the shift lever.

-• Do not leave children or animals inside parked vehicles in hot weather.
+- Do not leave the Key Fob in or near the vehicle, or in a location accessible to children.
+A child could operate power windows, other controls, or move the vehicle. - Do not leave children or animals inside parked vehicles in hot weather.
 Interior heat build-up may cause serious injury or death.

-An unlocked vehicle is an invitation to thieves.
-Always remove the key from the ignition, and lock all doors when leaving the vehicle unattended.
+An unlocked car is an invitation to thieves.
+Always remove key from the ignition and lock all doors when leaving the vehicle unattended.